 - Using something pointy such as a chopstick, open out the flap on the left section.

-- Insert the small triangular flap with your pointy tool.
+- Insert the small triangular flap with your pointy tool (blunt knife or bone folder).

 - Repeat these steps on the other four sections.